 Georgia has historically been on the conservative side when it comes to marijuana laws.
 And although the state now has a medical marijuana program, it’s definitely still considered to be on the conservative side.

 Medical Marijuana Laws in Georgia

-- Legal products – What the law didn’t do is legalize the production or sale of marijuana in its dried flower form.
+- Illegal products – What the law didn’t do is legalize the production or sale of marijuana in its dried flower form.
 It also forbids the production of THC-infused edible products as well as the use of vaporizers.